Applying to the MIT Executive MBA Class of 2023

 4. Letters of recommendation*

 Letters of recommendation are sent directly to the Admissions Committee via the online application system.
-(Two are required; the third is optional.)
-At least one should come from your organization (preferably a supervisor/superior).
+Two letters are required and a third is optional.
+One recommendation should come from a current supervisor or superior.
+If you are an entrepreneur and do not have a supervisor, you may use a cofounder, board member, investor, or customer of your current company.
 If the requested recommendations are not received by the deadline, your application cannot be considered.
 More information on recommendations.

 The admissions committee reviews applications and interviews selected candidates on a rolling basis.
 If you are seeking an early decision, apply early in the admissions cycle.
-Admission decisions are generally made within 4-6 weeks of application submission.
+Admission decisions are generally made within 4 weeks after your interview date.

 For more insights into the program and the admissions process, view our latest webinars or join us for an information session.